jessepav/lacygoill-wiki-backup/admin/systemd.md

 Unit  files  may include  an  "[Install]"  section, which  carries  installation information for the unit.
-This section is not interpreted by systemd(1) during run time; it is used by the enable and  disable commands of the  systemctl(1) tool during installation  of a unit.
+This section is not interpreted by systemd(1)  during runtime; it is used by the enable and  disable commands of the  systemctl(1) tool during installation  of a unit.
 Note that settings in the "[Install]" section may not appear in `.d/*.conf` unit